-A Year Of The Trump Presidency, In Tweets
+From 'Covfefe' To Slamming CNN: Trump's Year In Tweets

 7. Inauguration Day

-Trump tweeted "it all begins today!" on the morning of the inauguration.
+Trump tweeted "It all begins today!" on the morning of the inauguration.

 It all begins today!
 I will see you at 11:00 A.M. for the swearing-in.
 THE MOVEMENT CONTINUES - THE WORK BEGINS!— Donald J. Trump (@realDonaldTrump) January 20, 2017

-8. Super bowl congratulations
+8. Super Bowl congratulations

-Like millions of others, Trump watched and tweeted about the super bowl, which the New England Patriots won 34-28 over the Atlanta Falcons.
-Trump and the Patriots' owner Bob Kraft are friends, and when the Patriots came to the White House to be honored for their victory, Kraft gave the president a commemorative super bowl ring, in addition to the more traditional custom team jersey.
+Like millions of others, Trump watched and tweeted about the Super Bowl, which the New England Patriots won 34-28 over the Atlanta Falcons.
+Trump and the Patriots' owner, Bob Kraft, are friends, and when the Patriots came to the White House to be honored for their victory, Kraft gave the president a commemorative Super Bowl ring, in addition to the more traditional custom team jersey.
 Some players refused to attend in protest.

 What an amazing comeback and win by the Patriots.
 Tom Brady, Bob Kraft and Coach B are total winners.
 Wow!— Donald J. Trump (@realDonaldTrump) February 6, 2017